We’ve tried to come up with a definitive overview of how life in Germany compares to life in the UK.

 Bureaucracy gets a section of its own because it’s such a common gripe for British expats in Germany.

-When talking about bureaucracy, we shall cover both civic bureaucracy when dealing with any arm of state or local government, as well as bureaucracy encountered when dealing with providers of essential services such as utility and insurance companies.
+When talking about bureaucracy, we shall cover both civic bureaucracy when dealing with any arm of state or local government, as well as bureaucracy encountered when dealing with service providers e.g. utility and insurance companies.

 The frustrations tend to stem from 2 major characteristics of the German mentality: